jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 *   Set up the release project board on GitHub
 *   Audit experimental APIs in Gutenberg
-*   Create an overview issue of PHP changes that need to be manually added in Core
+*   Create an overview issue for PHP changes that need to be manually added in Core.
+The issue should have the label “🤖 Sync Backport Changelog” and the WP version x.x in the title, so that the PR list is auto-generated.

 **One month before Beta 1**